Neoteroi/BlackSheep-Docs/docs/openapi.md

 @docs(
     summary="Gets a cat by id",
-    description="""A sample API that uses a petstore as an example to demonstrate features in the OpenAPI 3 specification""", responses={
+    description="""A sample API that uses a pet store as an example to demonstrate features in the OpenAPI 3 specification""", responses={
         200: ResponseInfo(